 The Ben Franklin Parkway is throwing its free annual July 4 concert and is bringing in some big names, and local names.

-The One Philly: Unity Concert for America is being headlined by Christina Aguilera and Jill Scott.
+The One Philly: Unity Concert for America is being headlined by Christina Aguilera, as well as Philadelphia’s own Jill Scott and Meek Mill.
 On top of that, The Roots are performing and will be joined by Will Smith and DJ Jazzy Jeff, Kathy Sledge, and hip hop collective State Property, featuring Freeway, Beanie Sigel, Young Gunz, and Peedi Crakk.

 Seal and Infinity Song are also set to perform, while appearances by Gillie Da King, Wallo267, and more are planned.